 Below is a satellite image of the Los Azules project area identifying lakes that result from ice/snow melt in the Los Azules area.
-Each of these is just as pristine and stunning as the one in the picture.
 The fact that so many lakes exist in this very dry area is evidence pointing to the presence of rock glaciers.

-Mining Risks to Glaciers, Rock Glaciers and Periglacial Environments
+Mining Risks to Glaciers, Rock Glaciers

 Generally because of company ignorance and/or disregard for existing glaciers, rock glaciers, and permafrost, as well as the failure of State authorities to control glacier impacts by industrial activity, mining operations in the high Andes mountains have caused and continue to cause enormous impacts to glaciers, rock glaciers and periglacial environments.
-Satellite imagery of the high Central Andes region along the Argentine/Chilean border offer dozens and dozens of images of mining exploratory work crisscrossing near, into and across glaciers, rock glaciers and permafrost.
-The problem is so extensive, that Argentina chose recently to enact legislation to protect this critical water reserve resource.
+Satellite imagery of the high Central Andes region along the Argentine/Chilean border offers dozens and dozens of images of mining exploratory work crisscrossing near, into and across glaciers, rock glaciers and permafrost.
+There is even evidence of some mining projects such as Aguilar (Glencore) in Jujuy province, where dozers have removed entire portions of rock glaciers along a mountain slope.18 The problem is so extensive, that Argentina chose recently to enact legislation to protect this critical water reserve resource.
 The first project to come into the public eye for its extensive impacts to glaciers was Barrick Gold's Pascua Lama project, which incredibly proposed Barrick Gold's plan of dynamiting glaciers to get to mineral deposits under ice.

 With over 200 new largescale mining projects in the pipeline for the Central Andes region, the cumulative impacts to glaciers, rock glaciers and permafrost could be devastating if it is not controlled.
-San Juan, the province of focus of this report has over 150 projects in preparation according to the Minister of Mining of the Province, most of these in glacier territory.
+San Juan, the province of focus of this report has over 150 projects in preparation according to the Minister of Mining of the Province, 19 most of these in glacier territory.

-Mining impacts to glaciers come from many aspects of mining operations, including: 14
+Mining impacts to glaciers come from many aspects of mining operations, including:20